fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 This creates a new virtual environment using Python 3.10 and installs all our dependencies.

 Before we can start coding, we need to install some essential VSCode extensions.
-Open the Extensions panel (you can use Cmd+Shift+X on Mac or Ctrl+Shift+X on Windows) and install:
+Open the Extensions panel (you can use Cmd+Shift+X on Mac or Ctrl+Shift+X on Windows) and install the following.

 The Python extension (ms-python.python) is the foundation of Python development in VSCode.
 It provides IntelliSense, debugging capabilities, and integration with various Python tools.
 It's the main extension that powers our Python development experience.